 National Percent Circumcised

-The rise (1942-1954) and fall (1970-1979) of excess male infant mortality coincides with rising and falling circumcision rates.
+The rise (1942-1954) and fall (1970-1979) of excess male infant mortality is associated with rising and falling circumcision rates.
 Values are taken from graphs and are approximate.
 Circumcision rates between 1942 and 1970 are from Laumann et al. “Circumcision in the United States” Journal of the American Medical Association 1997;277:1052-1057.
 Later circumcision rates are from the National Center for Health Statistics.
 Excess infant mortality rates are from Drevenstedt et al. “The Rise and Fall of Excess Male Infant Mortality” Proc Natl Acad Sci USA 2008;105:5016-5021.